 The tom are pretty easy to mic up and get a good sound.
 Once again, make sure they are tuned and sound good before trying to record them.

 I have a favorite I like to use.
 They do a great job of getting that low end as well as high tone when the drum is hit.
 That’s something really important for the toms.
 I like to use the Sennheiser E604 Dynamic Cardioid for Snare and Toms.
-10 year warranty comes with!
+10-year warranty comes with!

 “The e604 is a robust microphone for close-miking drums, brass and woodwind instruments, capable of handling very high sound pressure levels in excess of 160dB.
 Delivered with drum clip for attachment to the rim of a drum. ” – Sennheiser

 Same goes for the toms when it comes to mixing and mastering.
-A touch of reverb and then off center them to add dimensions to the drums and you have a nice deep sounding rack and floor tom.
+A touch of reverb and then off center them to add dimensions to the drums and you have a nice thick sounding rack and floor tom.

 The Best Drum Mics

-The ones listed above are my go to microphones.
+The ones listed above are my go-to microphones.
 In my onion are the best for recording drums with.
-But, they are versatile and you can use these for other instruments too.
+But, they are versatile, and you can use these for other instruments too.

 But what I listed above is my absolute favorite.
 I use them on all my recordings.
 So, I’m going to list a few of my favorite kits that you could try if you wanted.
 They cost a fraction of the price above and can do a decent job.